 You must have your attendant care arranged prior to moving into university residence halls or apartments.
 It is highly recommended that students have a backup plan for attendant care.
 This may involve hiring two people, in the case that your first option becomes unavailable.
 Students typically use home health care agencies for higher level care needs.
 For lower level needs, students with disabilities often hire fellow students as attendants.
-It is suggested that you read through this packet of information well before you enroll at Ball State.
+It is suggested that you read through this information well before you enroll at Ball State.
 A thorough reading of this information will help inform you on the process of securing attendant care on campus.

 Who Pays for Attendant Care?

 Responsibilities for paying an attendant are left to the individual receiving the care; however, in most cases, payment is covered by either Medicaid or by Vocational Rehabilitation (VR).
 Medicaid often pays for nursing or higher level care needs, and VR can supplement this and pay for lower level needs.
 The hourly wage for attendant care through VR is $9.00 per hour.
 Your care level will be determined by you and your VR counselor.
 VR clients are responsible for all paperwork necessary to ensure his or her attendant gets paid.
 When you choose an attendant, the first thing that you need to do is submit an authorization form to VR for that attendant.
 This will authorize that attendant to get paid by VR.
-You may pick up a copy of this form in DSD.
+You may pick up a copy of this form in DS.
 There you can also find copies of a billing form that the attendant can use for billing VR for services rendered.
 It is crucial that financial arrangements be understood by both parties before the attendant begins to assist the student with a disability.
 For those who are not VR clients, you could pay an attendant more or less than the prevailing rate.

 Determination of Care Levels

 Five care levels have been set according to the amount of assistance needed by the student with the disability.
-DSD can advise the student in determining which care level is appropriate, or the student may want to discuss which care level is appropriate with their Vocational Rehabilitation counselor.
+DS can advise the student in determining which care level is appropriate, or the student may want to discuss which care level is appropriate with their Vocational Rehabilitation counselor.
 All attendant care situations will not fit neatly into these five categories.
 However, this system provides an adequate amount of accuracy and flexibility in arranging for attendant care.
 The student or current attendant should complete the attached checklist to get a good idea of which level of care would be the most appropriate.